PoisonNinja/Hackintosh/README.md

 ## Boot
 Plug the USB into the desktop, and reboot.
 Select the USB as the boot device by pressing the appropriate key (`F11` for MSI Z170).

-Once the Clover screen comes up, press Space on the `Install MacOS` option and use the arrow keys to highlight the verbose boot option.
+~Once the Clover screen comes up, press Space on the `Install MacOS` option and use the arrow keys to highlight the verbose boot option.
 Press enter to tick that box, and then return to the main menu.
-This is so we can see if anything goes wrong.
+This is so we can see if anything goes wrong.~

+The configuration has -v set already, so there's no need to manually enable it.

 Press enter on the install option, and wait for the system to boot up.
 This can take a bit of time, depending on how slow your USB is.